adeelzammit/link-url-shortener/README.md

 ## Intro/My Thoughts

+- Thank you, it was really fun getting to use my knowledge 🙂.
+If there are any issues regarding anything, please reach out.

 - This application can be viewed in one of two ways:
   1. Locally via docker and docker compose
   2. Through Azure ACI deployed containers (Visit: http://coolurlshorteneradeelzammit.australiaeast.azurecontainer.io:3000/)